-Guest post by Albert Medical Devices (AMD).
+Guest post by Albert Medical Devices (now Melio Leg Bag) (AMD).
 AMD addresses incontinence and dementia and offers a dignified alternative for reducing accidents.
 English-language usage of this UK-based company left intact.
 (TCV Ed.)

 What Is Dementia?

 Dementia describes a range of symptoms including memory loss, mood changes and communication problems.
 There are numerous diseases and conditions which result in dementia.
 These are:

 Alzheimer’s disease: This is the most common cause of dementia.
 It is a progressive disease which causes the brain cells to die.
 The first signs of this disease are short term memory loss and impaired speech.